-If you would like to know more about us click on the "What We Do" link in the drop down menu or at the top of this page or why not scroll down and visit our facebook page.
+Additionally if you would like to know more about us click on the "What We Do" tab at the top of the page and select an item from the drop down menu or why not scroll down to view our Facebook feature, alternatively click on the following link to visit our Facebook page.

-We meet on Tuesdays at 18.45 for 19.00(We meet every two weeks.
-Please check with the club secretary on 0770 3952 444 ref meeting dates and locations ) The Cedric Ford Pavilion, Newark Show Ground, Lincoln Road, Newark
+We meet on Tuesdays at 18.45 for 19.00(We meet twice monthly on the 2nd and 4th Tuesday of the month.
+Please check with the club secretary on 0770 3952 444 ref meeting dates and locations. ) Newark Show Ground

 Be part of a global network of volunteers, trying to make the world a better place.
 Please also see the 'links & news' page for information from the local district and live feeds from Rotary International and Rotary International in GB&I.